 Besides our standard panel width of 1187mm, there is no typical panel size and all products are made to order.
 This helps minimise wastage both in the factory and onsite.

-Durra Wall panels have square edges and are produced in two thicknesses; S50 (nominal 50mm thick) and S58 (nominal 58mm thick).
+Durra Panel has square edges and is produced in two thicknesses; S50 (nominal 50mm thick) and S58 (nominal 58mm thick).